 - All Metals (Cans, Foil, & Food Storage Containers)

 Do NOT place the following items in the recycling bins:

 - Food Waste

 Bins for Techno Trash (Diskettes, CD's, DVD's, Video & Audio Tapes, Ink Jet and Toner Cartridges, Cell Phones, PDA's and Pagers, Digital Cameras, Laptop Computers, Handheld Games, CD & MP3 Players, Rechargeable Batteries) are located in the lobbies of Hayden Hall and D'Agostino Hall.

 Compact Flourescent Lightbulbs (CFLs) should be recycled in the bins located in the Hayden Lobby and D'Agostino Hall Commons.

 Residents may contact the bookstore at email@example.com to arrange for unwanted books to be picked up.
 All proceeds from the sale of the books is donated to a non-profit organization.
 Any books that cannot be sold will be donated to either Bridge to Asia or Books for Africa.

-The NYU Office of Community Service runs the Clothes Line, an ongoing monthly project to provide clothing to needy individuals throughout NYC.
+The NYU Office of Community Engagement runs the Clothes Line, an ongoing monthly project to provide clothing to needy individuals throughout NYC.
 Individuals interested in making a clothing donation can do so by calling the automated line at 995-GIVE to schedule an appointment for volunteers to collect the donations.
 The Clothes Line collects clothing on the first Thursday and Friday of each month.

 Donations of clothing should be in good condition.
 Items that are work out or items with excessive stains or tears should not be included in your donation.